CEED/libCEED/examples/fluids/index.md

   $$

   in terms of $\bm z_N$ from prior state and $\alpha > 0$, both of which depend on the specific time integration scheme (backward difference formulas, generalized alpha, implicit Runge-Kutta, etc.).
-  Each nonlinear system {math:numref}`eq-ts-implicit-ns` will correspond to a weak form, as explained below.
+  Each nonlinear system {eq}`eq-ts-implicit-ns` will correspond to a weak form, as explained below.
-  In determining how difficult a given problem is to solve, we consider the Jacobian of {math:numref}`eq-ts-implicit-ns`,
+  In determining how difficult a given problem is to solve, we consider the Jacobian of {eq}`eq-ts-implicit-ns`,

   $$
   \frac{\partial \bm f}{\partial \bm q_N} = \frac{\partial \bm g}{\partial \bm q_N} + \alpha \frac{\partial \bm g}{\partial \bm{\dot q}_N}.